 Alternative: If you want to get further, the Raspberry Pi Foundation released a new set of cameras in 2020 to improve the features of this one.
 They are almost professional cameras now!
 You can find everything here (link to Pi-Supply).

 My recommendation: A microphone is also a good investment, there are many projects that you can build with it (smart assistant for example).
 Depending on what you want to do, you can absolutely start with this cheap microphone to try how it works.
 I use it personally for most of my tutorials.

 Alternative: Ok, at this price, it’s not exactly the best quality you can expect.
 What I have found is that for voice recognition projects (Alexa for example), it doesn’t work very well.
-In this case, I recommend upgrading to a conference microphone (link to Amazon) or even a dedicated HAT (I have this one from Okdo).
+In this case, I recommend upgrading to a conference microphone (link to Amazon) or even a dedicated HAT (I have this one on Amazon).

 My recommendation: When you start playing with the GPIO pins on Raspberry Pi, knowing which one to use for each cable can be overwhelming.
 Pinout.xyz is a free website that gives you a clear and interactive overview on how to use each GPIO pin (Power, ground, port number, etc.)

 Alternative: Even if the website is useful for beginners, there are better solutions available if you start using GPIO pins regularly.
-For example, this breakout kit on Amazon.
-Stop counting the ports on the picture, just plug the wire directly at the right place
+For example, this breakout kit on SunFounder.
+Stop counting the ports on the picture, just plug the wire directly at the right place 🙂

 My recommendation: While playing with Retropie, you’ll quickly discover that using another controller doesn’t give the best experience.
 This pack includes 2 controllers: N64 and NES.

 Strong points: I noticed that the N64 controller is probably the most useful.
 Enjoying N64 games with a NES controller is impossible, you need to manage camera and movement separately